juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

 ---
 layout: blog/article.njk
 featured: false
-title: How can ChatGPT help my business make more money?
+title: How can AI like ChatGPT be turned into gold in enterprise?
 date: 2023-05-11T21:42:31.533Z
 author: Huahai Yang
 category: Viewpoints